liukai1919/SQL-Project/cleaning_data.md

 2. select round(sum(productprice/1000000),2) as transactionrevenue from all_sessions;
 3. select * from all_sessions where total_ordered = 0;
 4. select * from all_sessions where total_ordered < 0;
+5. select * from all_sessions where productsku in (
+    select productsku from sales_by_sku where productsku not in (select DISTINCT sku from products) and total_ordered > 0 )
+    delete from sales_by_sku where productsku in ( select productsku from sales_by_sku where productsku not in (select DISTINCT sku from products) and total_ordered > 0 )
+6.
 ```